If you’re using surveys to get data, it’s almost always a good idea to use randomization. But why?

 On the other hand, simply randomizing the page order of your survey isn’t an option.
 You’d run into strange situations like asking respondents to answer questions about ads they haven’t seen yet.

-Block Randomization, which is available to Platinum customers, is designed to solve exactly this problem.
+Block Randomization, which is available with certain paid plans, is designed to solve exactly this problem.

 Using Block Randomization, you can tie the first ad page to the page containing follow-up questions about it.
 That way, the two pages will always be stuck together so that follow-up questions will then immediately follow the ad concept’s accompanying image.